 1. Relatable

-The beauty of Requirement 1 is it requires no writing skill.
-Rather, the author must have a deep awareness of what touches people.
-A person who has never written a word and has never set foot in a classroom can create extraordinary relatable story ideas.
+The beauty of Requirement 1 is that it requires no writing skills.
+Instead, the author must have a deep awareness of what touches people.
+A person who has never written a word or set foot in a classroom can create extraordinary, relatable story ideas.

 2. Clearly Written